-Extra-provincial non-share corporations4 must be in good standing with B.C.
+Extra-provincial non-share corporations must be in good standing with B.C.
 Registries and Online Services.
 Federally incorporated extra-provincial non-share corporations are also required to be in good standing with Corporations Canada.
 For additional information regarding extra-provincial non-share corporations, please see Section 3.4.

-- 2 An asset locked Community Service Cooperative designated as such under Part 11 of the Cooperative Associations Act. - As set out in the Societies Act, organizations must report the remuneration of directors who received remuneration for being a director or acting in another capacity, as a note in the financial statements. - An extra-provincial non-share corporation is a not-for-profit organization that has been incorporated or otherwise formed federally under an enactment of Canada; in a province or territory other than B.C.; or, in another country.
+An asset locked Community service Cooperative designated as such under Part I I of the Cooperative Associations Act.

+As set out in the Societies Act, organizations must report the remuneration of directors who received remuneration for being a director or acting in another capacity, as a note in the financial statements.